Artwork A Place I call come

 Year Main Street in the Exchange District of Winnipeg.
 This artwork is part of The Exchange Biz’s "Lights On The Exchange Festival" taking place until March 21, 2023.

-What does Home mean to you? 🛖 Welcome to #APlaceICallHomeHalton a participatory community art project by hybrid media artist Faisal Anwar.
+What does Home mean to you? 🛖 Welcome to #APlaceICallHomeHalton a participatory community art project.

 #APlaceICallHomeHalton is an innovative artwork that considers how we find our home in a time of abundant migration and societal instability.
 Due to war, economic precariousness and climate change, more and more people worldwide and within Canada are being forced to move.